 The unique and noteworthy element of this novel, beyond its strong evocation of time and place and its careful melding of facts with fiction, is its interpretation of historical events through a Chinese perspective.
-The authenticity of this perspective will come as a revelation to many, including some living within the fabled city of Hong Kong itself.

 A book review by Dr. Frances Wood, Curator of the Chinese Collections in the British Library, in the Journal of the Royal Society for Asian Affairs